 De.4.
 IF PAIRED/GROUPED, what is the reason this measure must be reported with other measures to appropriately interpret results?
-This measure is paired with a measure of hospital-level 30-day, all-cause, riskstandardized mortality (RSMR) following pneumonia hospitalization....
+This measure is paired with a measure of hospital-level 30-day, all-cause, risk-standardized mortality (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization.